 For children with motor delay, both physiotherapists and occupational therapists have important roles to play.
 Together, they can help a child reach his potential.
 While there is some overlap in what these two fields offer, a coordinated program that uses the knowledge and training of each professional, can help children with motor skill development and life skills.
 Both physiotherapists (PT) and occupational therapists (OT) have important roles to play

 The first session with a therapist will be an assessment session.
 The general components of evaluation will include:

-Note: Physiotherapists often work with children who have difficulty with mobility and stability from birth to age 3, but services can extend beyond this point, if needed.
+Note: Physiotherapists often work with children who have difficulty with mobility and stability from birth to age three, but services can extend beyond this point if needed.

-Whilst all children develop skills at their own pace, you can assist your child’s development.
-It is important to understand from your child’s therapist how you can support your child at home.
+Whilst all children develop skills at their own pace, you can assist your child's development in case there is any delay.
+It is important to understand from your child's therapist how you can support your child at home.
 Here are some ways to do so:

 Note: There is no need for expensive toys.
 The most interesting objects for a baby or toddler to play with are often just furniture and boxes to pull up on and stand, cushions to fall on, containers and a spoon to bang and make sounds.
 Give older children time outside where they can run and jump.

-Government-run centres to help children with motor delay in India
+Government-run centers to help children with motor delay in India